sethherr/ergodox_keymaps/README.markdown

 Notes:

-* If this process fails in the "Auto" button stage, try loading a .eep and a .hex file, then pressing auto and restarting the process from the beginning.
+* If this process fails in the "Auto" button stage, try dragging in a .eep and a .hex file, then pressing auto and restarting the process from the beginning.
-* Now that your firmware is loaded, there should be a keyboard shortcut you can press instead of the Teensy reset button, if you prefer
 * For a more detailed account, check out the [ergodox-firmware repository](https://github.com/benblazak/ergodox-firmware#load-firmware-onto-the-teensy)

 ## Keymaps